The Antiquarian's Family

 The Antiquarian's Family, or The Mother-in-law and the Daughter (La famiglia dell'antiquario, ossia La suocera e la nuora) is a comedy by Venetian author Carlo Goldoni, first published in 1749.
+Goldoni dedicated the play to the British consul Joseph Smith.

 Plot

 Introduction

-In the introduction, Goldoni introduces the plot and characters : Count Anselmo from Palermo, an antiquarian who spends his money on low value items that are presented to him as ancient and precious; his wife, now elderly but who poses as a young woman, who fights with her daughter; and her son, Count Giacinto, who asks in vain for help to pacify the two.
+In the introduction, Goldoni introduces the plot and characters: Count Anselmo from Palermo, an antiquarian who spends his money on low value items that are presented to him as ancient and precious; his wife, now elderly but who poses as a young woman, who fights with her daughter; and her son, Count Giacinto, who asks in vain for help to pacify the two.

 Act 1

 Count Anselmo is in his study admiring his precious "Pescennius," an ancient coin "so well survived that it seems to have been coined today".
 His servant Brighella arrives to bother him with certain debts he needs to pay and reprove him for throwing away his small fortune for household junk.
 His master accuses him of ignorance, and tells him that with the dowry from his son's marriage, they will not lack for money.
 His wife, Isabella, then complains to him for having accepted a merchant's daughter as a daughter-in-law — though she won't say no to the money from the dowry, which she used to redeem a precious ring that her husband had pawned for a loan.
 Anselmo reminds her that nobility is little use without money.

 Doralice, the daughter-in-law, laments that even with such a large dowry, she is not given the money to buy a bridal gown, but Anselmo continues to think about his coin and doesn't care.
 The son, Giacinto, speaks up, but his father does not listen.
 Doralice reproves Giacinto for not being able to make his father care, and complains about Isabella's mistreatment of her, threatening to return to her father's house if she is not treated a little better.
 Giacinto promises her a dress, and she sends for Colombina, the countess's faithful maid.
 Colombina, however, shows her no respect and does not wish to obey, because Doralice is not noble; thus, the latter slaps her, and the maid decides to take revenge.